Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/azure.md

 !!!
 Note

-    You can create Azure App Service and Azure Web App using Azure portal, VS Code, Azure Tools extension pack, or Azure CLI.
-Here we will focus on Azure CLI.
+    You can create Azure App Service and Azure Web App using Azure Portal, VS Code, Azure Tools extension pack, or Azure CLI.
+In this section, we focus on Azure CLI.

 ## Prepare your application

-Open a terminal and go in the application folder.
+Open a terminal and set your directory to the application folder.
 Ensure you have a `requirements.txt` file listing the required dependencies and your entry point Python file named `app.py` or `application.py`.
 These files are crucial for Azure App Service to deploy your application correctly.

 Because Azure Web Application runs applications with [Gunicorn](https://gunicorn.org/), your application must be adapted to be startable by Gunicorn.
 To do so, you must expose an `app` object of type `Flask` as shown in the following example.